 |Multiple-entry||35 €||180 $||150 $||200 £|

-In some countries Russian consulates take applications through the Visa Center that allows to avoid lines and makes the procedure simpler.
+In some countries, Russian consulates take applications through the Visa Center that allows to avoid lines and makes the procedure simpler.
 The issuance through the Visa Center is more expensive.
-For example, in the European Union it means extra expenses amounting 25-30 euros.
-But you can make an appointment several days before receiving; also, you will get assistance while filling in the application, obtain copies of the documents required and in addition you will get a number of your application so that you can track its status.
-When the visa is ready, you can have it delivered to your house or to the work place.
+For example, in the European Union, it means extra expenses amounting 25-30 euros.
+But you can make an appointment several days before receiving; also, you will get assistance while filling in the application, obtain copies of the documents required and in addition, you will get a number of your application so that you can track its status.
+When the visa is ready, you can have it delivered to your house or to the workplace.

 It’s necessary to add the receipt confirming the payment of a consular fee to your visa documents.
-But firstly ask about the better way of payment in the consulate.
+But first ask about the better way of payment in the consulate.
 For example, Russian consulate in Canada don’t accept cash, checks or card payment — you can only transfer money from your bank account.

 A tourist visa is issued faster than others (within 7-10 days).
 Business visa’s issuance takes from 3 days to 2 weeks, private one — from 7 days to 1 month.